Topology Address Pools¶

 loopback pool: Loopback IPv4 and IPv6 addresses.

 lan pool: IPv4 and IPv6 addresses used all links apart from P2P links (links with more or less than two nodes attached to them), or links with type set to lan.

 p2p pool: IPv4 and IPv6 addresses used on point-to-point links

-You can specify additional address pools, and use them with the role link attribute.
+You can specify additional address pools, and use them with the pool link attribute.

 Every address pool could have an IPv4 and an IPv6 prefix, supporting IPv4-only, dual-stack or IPv6-only deployments.
 Pool address space is specified in ipv4 or ipv6 CIDR prefix.
 Size of individual IPv4 address allocations is specified with the prefix parameter, IPv6 prefixes are currently fixed (/64).